udayxhegde/staging/_posts/2022-12-07-azuread-federate-aws.md

 The most important parts of the federated identity credential are the following:
 - subject: this should match the "sub" claim in the token issued by another identity provider, such as Amazon Cognito.
 This is the IdentityId we got from Cognito in the earlier section.
 (In this example: "us-east-1:fa442090-a36f-44d4-81ac-ab21418d0e90").
 - issuer: this should match the "iss" claim in the token issued by the identity provider.
 The issuer is an URL that must comply with the OIDC Discovery Spec.
 Azure AD will use this issuer URL to fetch the keys necessary to validate the token.
 In the case of Amazon Cognito, the issuer is  "https://cognito-identity.amazonaws.com"
 - audience: this should match the "aud" claim in the token.
 For security reasons, you should pick a value that is unique for tokens meant for Azure AD.
 The Microsoft recommended value is "api://AzureADTokenExchange".
 However, there is no option to configure this in Amazon Cognito.
 It only issues tokens with the identity pool id as the audience.
-So we will configure the Cognito idenitity pool id as the audience in the federated identity credential.
+So we will configure the Cognito identity pool id as the audience in the federated identity credential.
 Tokens with this audience value are intended for Azure AD.
 (In this example: us-east-1:59d4a12a-deaa-4a98-85d1-b5d9fc2d41ef)

 Let's use these values to configure the federated identity credential on our managed identity.
 You can configure the federated credential on a managed identity using the Azure portal, the Azure CLI, or Azure ARM templates.
 The role of either owner or contributor is required to create the federated credential on a managed identity.